unclecheese/silverstripe-dashboard/README.md

 * Google Analytics
 * Weather

+## Installation

+* Install the contents of this repository in the root of your SilverStripe project in a directory named "dashboard".
+* Run /dev/build?flush=1

 ## Creating a Custom Dashboard Panel

 Dashboard panels have their own MVC architecture and are easy to create.
 In this example, we'll create a panel that displays recent orders for an imaginary website.
 The user will have the option to configure the panel to only show orders that are shipped.